levindoneto/OpSys/README.md

 Command which takes as input two matrices, *A* and *B*, and computes an output matrix C, which contains the sum of the maximum values of each column of the inputs.

 #### exit
-Command that quits the shell
+Command that quits the shell.